currymike123/CS1/week13/week13_class.md

 The concept of classes is essential to object-oriented programming.
 It's called Object-Oriented Programming for a reason.
 We create objects of classes and interact with them.

 This should help to better understand how we can use prebuilt classes like `String` and `ArrayList`.

-This is as far as we will go into creating our own classes in CS1.
-We will cover classes in more detail in CS2.

 ---